Tyred/Tyred/README.md

 I'm a CS student at Federal University of São Carlos (UFSCar), Brazil.

-Currently working as an AI Intern at [Samsung R&D Institute Brazil (SRBR)](https://research.samsung.com/srbr) and as an Undergraduate Research Assistant at my University.
+Currently working as an AI Research Intern at [Samsung R&D Institute Brazil (SRBR)](https://research.samsung.com/srbr) and as an Undergraduate Research Assistant at my University.

 Feel free to reach me out! :smile: